Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • Truncular.
 Formed in the venous trunk.

-There are four stages in the development of thrombosis:
+There are four stages of thrombosis development:

 • Fourth.
 Separation or destruction of a blood clot.